dennis-sys/Hackathon1-/README.md

 ### 1. Form Configuration
 The contact form uses Formspree for backend processing:
-- Replace `YOUR_FORM_ID` in the form action with your actual Formspree form ID
 - Ensure the form has `method="POST"` attribute (already included)
 - Visit [Formspree.io](https://formspree.io) to create a free account and get your form endpoint